praneeth4040/LazarFlow/FutureEnhancements.md

 AI Powered Predictions to predict the cut off for each round(Avg Score per match + present gap = score needed to overcome that particular team)

-Personal Player stats of each team in the tournament (Kills done by individual player in a team )

 AI Powered Theme generator / design generator for the tournament

 Live Points table Section divides with all the MVP stats of Players